 Introduction to life cycle modules

 When it comes to assessing the environmental performance of the built form, there’s a number of conflicting assessment system boundaries (broadly defined scopes).
 The standard EN15978 Sustainability of construction works – Assessment of environmental performance of buildings is a great reference as it’s scope is very comprehensive.
-See below for a summary of how eToolLCD and EN15978 compare.
+See below for a summary of the eToolLCD and EN15978 system boundary.

 How to rating systems compare?

 See the below table to understand how the ratings system credits compare against EN15978: